ossdhaval/mysite/source/while-coding/IAM/jwt-notes.md

 ## JWT JWS and JWE

 JWS and JWE are types or methods of creating JWTs.
 All of them have different specifications: [JWT](https://www.rfc-editor.org/rfc/rfc7519), [JWS](https://www.rfc-editor.org/rfc/rfc7515), [JWE](https://www.rfc-editor.org/rfc/rfc7516).
 JWT specification defines basic structure of JWT.
 Meaning it should have a header, payload and third part should be signature.
 This specification also defines some of the keys in [header](https://www.rfc-editor.org/rfc/rfc7519#section-5) and [payload](https://www.rfc-editor.org/rfc/rfc7519#section-4.1) with their meanings, values etc. Then it leaves the room open for generating the third part using JWS or JWE.
-Whether it is JWS or JWE is decided by value of header elements like `typ` and `cty`.
+Whether it is JWS or JWE is decided by value of header elements like `typ` and `cty` and algo used.
+List of algo for each is [here](https://docs.jans.io/v1.0.6/admin/auth-server/crypto/keys/)

 JWT can be of three types (there is nothing like plain vanila JWT).
 Unsecured, JWS or JWE